A No-Lawyer Guide to Selling Land

 How can I determine the value of my land before selling it?

 Estimate land value by considering location, market conditions, and nearby sales.
-Use appraisal services or online estimators to understand your land’s worth clearly.
+Use appraisal services or online estimators to clearly understand your land’s value.

 What should I include in a self-drafted sales agreement?